Sv443-Network/SvCoreLib/README.md

 ## Most notable features:
 - interactive CLI tools like a menu and a progress bar
 - networking tools like downloading files and pinging URLs or efficiently serving data to a connecting client
-- file system tools like reading a directory recursively or supervising a directory for changes
+- file system tools like reading a directory recursively, downloading a file or supervising a directory for changes
 - randomization tools like generating UUIDs or a seeded RNG
-- misc tools like complex mathematics and array manipulation
+- misc tools like relatively complex mathematics and array manipulation

 <br><br>